-Eurobodalla Regional Botanic Gardens
+Eurobodalla Regional Botanic Garden

 The site abounds in a wide variety of flora and fauna and displays plant species that occur throughout a defined collecting region.
 The original flora includes many of the species found within the collecting region, while the fauna includes kangaroos, wallabies, bandicoots, possums, echidnas, snakes, lizards, frogs and many bird species.

-How to find the Gardens
+How to find the Garden

 Deep Creek Dam Road, off the Princes Highway

 - T: 02 4471 2544